-Students residing within the school zone have priority right of entry.
+Students residing within the Riccarton High School Zone have priority right of entry.

 If there are still places available after the receipt of applications from students within the zone, other applications received by the due date will be accepted in the following order of priority:

 - Second Priority: Siblings of current students of Riccarton High School.

 - Third Priority: Siblings of former students of Riccarton High School.

 - Fourth Priority: Children of former students of Riccarton High School.

 - Fifth Priority: Children of board employees of Riccarton High School.